CU-ESIIL/Innovation-Summit-2024/docs/resources/markdown_basics.md

 ## Section 1: Mastering Markdown Syntax

-!!!
-Success "Objectives"

-        After this section, you should be able to:

-        * Explain what Open Science is
-        * Explain the components of Open Science
-        * Describe the behaviors of Open Science
-        * Explain why Open Science matters in education, research, and society
-        * Understand the advantages and the challenges to Open Science
-        * Identify who the practitioners of Open Science are
-        * Understand the underlying Ethos of Open Science

 ### 1. Fundamentals of Text Formatting

 - **Headings**: Use `#` for different levels of headings.